Boeing bids farewell to an icon, delivers last 747 jumbo jet

 Delta was the last U.S. airline to use the 747 for passenger flights, which ended in 2017, although some other international carriers continue to fly it, including the German airline Lufthansa.

-Atlas Air ordered four 747-8 freighters early last year, with the final one leaving the factory Tuesday.
+Atlas Air ordered four 747-8 freighters early last year, with the final one — emblazoned with an image of Joe Sutter, the engineer who oversaw the 747’s original design team — delivered Tuesday.
+Atlas CEO John Dietrich called the 747 the greatest air freighter, thanks in part to its unique capacity to load through the nose cone.

-Boeing’s roots are in the Seattle area, and it has assembly plants in Washington state and South Carolina.
-The company announced in May that it would move its headquarters from Chicago to Arlington, Virginia, putting its executives closer to key federal government officials and the Federal Aviation Administration, which certifies Boeing passenger and cargo planes.

-Boeing’s relationship with the FAA has been strained since deadly crashes of its best-selling plane, the 737 Max, in 2018 and 2019.
-The FAA took nearly two years — far longer than Boeing expected — to approve design changes and allow the plane back in the air.